What’s the Secret to Financial Success? 5 Tips to Grow Your Wealth

 Automation can help simplify finances further.
 He notes that while automation may be a little intimidating, especially for the older demographics; having your savings and investments automatically deposit into accounts from your paycheck helps take out the ‘human element’ of having to move everything yourself.
 Roth says he is “absolutely an advocate of automation for retirement investments or saving for any goal.”

 2. Avoid Temptation

 Roth’s articles on shopping addiction are of particular interest for America’s consumerist culture.
-He discusses that avoiding temptation has helped him beat his own struggles:
+He discusses that avoiding temptation to spend money on only things that will make him happy long-term has helped him beat his own struggles:

 “Shopping addiction is something I continually struggle with myself.
 I love reading and used to spend several hundred dollars a month because I’d visit bookstores.
 One of the biggest tips that helped me was to to simply remove the temptation – I stopped going into bookstores and that helped.”

 Online shopping and having credit card information programed for various shopping sites doesn’t help with shopping addiction.
 Roth explains that today’s digital ‘everything’ makes it particularly easy to spend exorbitant amounts of money without fully realizing it.
 For example, he has over 700 movies that he bought using his iTunes account.
 He comments, “I buy a couple movies a week and it adds up over time.
 It’s important to be aware that online shopping is making temptation too easy, so you need to remove the barriers between you and the purchasing.”

 3. Utilize the Gap Between Your Income and Savings